ptamaro/koken-plugins/koken-font-loader/README.md

 Font Loader plugin for Koken
 =================================

-This [Koken](http://koken.me) plugin allows you to quickly and easily integrate web fonts from a variety of providers.
+This [Koken](http://koken.me) plugin allows you to quickly and easily integrate web fonts from a variety of providers (Typekit, Google, Fontdeck, Fonts.com).

 Requirements
 ------------